 Once you get up to speed (a pricey proposition if you don’t roll your own ammo) you’ll be sending aimed shots downrange like a latter-day Chuck Connors, with a cyclic rate of nearly 90 rpm.
 For residents of Stasi states like California or New York, a carbine like this might be the ultimate legal home-defense carbine.
 Rossi advertises an 8+1 round capacity, but I had no trouble loading and feeding 9+1 rounds.
 10 rounds is the same as the rifle magazine limit in some states, and the Model 92’s loading gate is nearly as quick as a bullet button mag swap.
 At least you can top off your magazine without having to open the action or take the gun off-target.

 The ergonomics aren’t all sunshine and trumpets, however, especially for full-sized shooters.
 The sight radius is shorter than an AK-47’s, and the length of pull is only 0.4″ longer than Mikhail’s Avtomat.
-This won’t keep you from blasting tin cans or Evil Roy cowboy silhouettes, but it makes bench testing a chore.
+This won’t keep you from blasting tin cans or Evil Roy cowboy silhouettes, but it makes bench testing for a gun review a chore.

 Another ergonomic glitch lies in the hinged loading gate on the right side of the receiver.
 The door has a gentle closure spring (a welcome discovery) but the edges of the gate are squared and excessively sharp.
 My right thumb was pretty chewed up after less than 200 rounds, and it’s still raw and scabbed-over as I’m typing this.